How to enjoy Scuba Diving on Zakynthos Island, Greece

 The Old Shipwreck on Navigo Beach, Greece

 Azure blue water meeting white pebbled beach, need I say more?
 Spend your surface interval on Shipwreck Beach which gets its name from the gigantic rusted 1980 ship washed up on its shore.
 This beach is only accessible by water and has no shade or facilities.
-Check out this awesome day tour to Navagio beach and the blue caves!

 2. The Blue Caves